-The menu bar is an expanse of horizontal that displays all of the accessible options for a certain programme.
-A menu bar is also included on a website.
-The primary goal is to offer a common home for menus specific to windows or applications that enable works such as opening documents, interacting with a programme, or demonstrating instructions or guides.
+The menu bar is an expanse of horizontal that displays all of the accessible options for a certain program.
+A menu bar is also included on a website as shown in Figure 2.
+The primary goal is to offer a common home for menus specific to windows or applications that enable works such as opening documents, interacting with a program, or demonstrating instructions or guides.
 This website contains: home, materials, learning objectives, comment policy, and about.

-Picture 2.
-Menu bar
+Figure 2.
+Menu Bar